Dysthymia is a mild-to-moderate, but chronic depression that lasts for 2 years or longer.

-Antidepressant medications may help to manage symptoms.
+Antidepressant medicines may help to manage symptoms.
 Antidepressants take a few weeks to begin working.
 Take them as directed by your doctor.

 Therapy can help change unhealthy thought patterns.
 Psychotherapy may include:

-In addition to medications and therapy, the following lifestyle modifications may help you feel better:
+In addition to medicines and therapy, the following lifestyle modifications may help you feel better:

 There are no current guidelines to prevent dysthymia.

 Canadian Mental Health Association

 Major depressive disorder (MDD).
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/major-depressive-disorder-mdd.
 Updated July 19, 2017.
 Accessed October 4, 2017.

 Depression.
 Mental Health America website.
 Available at: http://www.mentalhealthamerica.net/conditions/depression.
 Accessed October 4, 2017.